ItyRamirez/cs41_jazzHands/README.md

 Our code's serial communication was tested with an Adafruit Metro Mini at 9600 baud rate.
 The Metro Mini sent data from 3 sensors (or potentiometers) to our computer through serial.
 The flex sensors used had a 50k resistance, so its preferrable to use 50k potentiometers if not enough flex sensors are available.

 ## Running the Code
-To run the code, first make sure your Metro Mini is outputing serial data at 9600 baud rate.
+To run the code, first make sure your Metro Mini is outputing serial data at a 9600 baud rate.
 The data from the 3 sensors should be all transmitted in the same line/buffer, separtaed by spaces.
 Check which serial port your Metro Mini is connected to (COM ports for Windows  or /dev/tty port for Mac and Linux).
 Update the serial port definition depending on the port you are using.
 An example definition is shown below:

     #Serial port definition.
 Change this line according to the port you are using for serial communication.
     #COM3 is the serial communication port in this example